weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 * [AWS CLI > 1.7.12 ](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)

-## What you will do ##

-You will use Weave and Ansible to

-* Launch two EC2 instances with Weave and Docker installed on Ubuntu
-* Start a number of containers on each EC2 instance and place a HAProxy container in front of them

-You will then connect to your public facing HAProxy container.

-## Configuring and setting up your instances ##
+## Configuring and Setting up Your Instances ##

-All of the code for this example is available on [github](http://github.com/weaveworks/guides), and you first clone the getting started repository.
+All of the code for this example is available on [github](http://github.com/weaveworks/guides).
+To begin, clone getting started repository.

     git clone http://github.com/weaveworks/guides
     cd guides/weave-ansible-haproxy-aws